 Monthly Club Dues

 The Monthly Dues are due and payable on the 1st OR 15th of every month, and dues that remain unpaid as of the 25th of the month are considered late and a 10% penalty is applied.
-Monthly dues are used to pay fixed costs such as hangar rental, insurance premiums, etc. Excess funds from the monthly club dues are also saved and used over the longer term to cover things like avionics upgrades and even new aircraft procurements.
+Monthly dues are used to pay fixed costs such as hangar rental, insurance premiums, etc. Excess funds from the monthly club dues are also saved and used over the longer term to cover things like avionics upgrades and even new aircraft procurement.

 Hourly Aircraft Rates

-The tables below are updated to reflect the hourly aircraft rates and maximum fuel price.
 These rates are also variable from aircraft to aircraft.
 Each aircraft is equipped with a Hobbs meter that totalizes the time that the engine is running.
 The Hobbs meter reading is rounded to the nearest 1/10th hour to calculate hourly charges.
 The current rates for each aircraft are listed below.